UGentBiomath/COVID19-Model/data/README.md

 + `arrondissements_per_province.csv` : province to which each arrondissement belongs

 + `inhabitants.csv` : number of inhabitants for each municipality, arrondissement and region

++ `shapefiles/BE/...` :  shapefiles of Belgian municipalities, district, provinces, regions, arronddissements

 #### Hospital data